-All executive officers participated in the Company's Annual Incentive Plan for 2017 (the "2017 AIP"), which was adopted in early 2017 and provided participants with a performance-driven incentive through eligibility to receive a cash bonus based upon a targeted percentage of base salary.
+All executive officers participated in the Company's Annual Incentive Plan for 2018 (the "2018 AIP"), which was adopted in early 2018 and provided participants with a performance-driven incentive through eligibility to receive a cash bonus based upon a targeted percentage of base salary.
 Target bonus levels were set at 70% of base salary for the chief executive officer and 50% of base salary for the other named executive officers.

-The 2017 AIP was administered by the Compensation Committee, with assistance from the Vice President, Finance and the Vice President, Operations with respect to the calculation and verification of approved financial and operating measures.
+The 2018 AIP was administered by the Compensation Committee, with assistance from management with respect to the calculation and verification of approved financial and operating measures.
 Performance benchmarks and award determinations were established and approved by the Compensation Committee.

-For the 2017 AIP, the Compensation Committee approved four quantitative and one qualitative key performance measures ("KPM") - each with a 20% weighting - for purposes of determining bonus awards thereunder, and established threshold (0% payout), target (100% payout) and above target (up to 200% payout) benchmarks.
+For the 2018 AIP, the Compensation Committee approved four quantitative and one qualitative key performance measures ("KPM") - each with a 20% weighting - for purposes of determining bonus awards thereunder, and established threshold (0% payout), target (100% payout) and above target (up to 200% payout) benchmarks.

-For each quantitative KPM, actual 2017 results were compared to forecast numbers set in early 2017, and the extent to which actual results met, exceeded or fell short of the forecast determined whether (and to what extent) the portion of the total target award attributed to that KPM was achieved.
-For purposes of the 2017 AIP, quantitative KPM results: (i) that met the forecast attracted a 1X multiplier (100% payout on that component); (ii) that were at least 10% better than the forecast attracted a multiplier of up to 2X (up to a 200% payout on that component) depending on the magnitude of over-performance; or (iii) that fell short of the forecast by 10% or more attracted a nil multiplier (no payout on that component).
+For each quantitative KPM, actual 2018 results were compared to forecast numbers set in early 2018, and the extent to which actual results met, exceeded or fell short of the forecast determined whether (and to what extent) the portion of the total target award attributed to that KPM was achieved.
+For purposes of the 2018 AIP, quantitative KPM results: (i) that met the forecast attracted a 1X multiplier (100% payout on that component); (ii) that were at least 10% better than the forecast attracted a multiplier of up to 2X (up to a 200% payout on that component) depending on the magnitude of overperformance; or (iii) that fell short of the forecast by 10% or more attracted a nil multiplier (no payout on that component).
 Total bonus awards were a function of applying the relevant multiplier for each KPM to the portion of the target bonus amount weighted to that KPM.

-The approved quantitative KPMs under the 2017 AIP were:
+The approved quantitative KPMs under the 2018 AIP were:

-- Working Interest (WI) Production (20% weighting) The WI production KPM is not subject to royalty and similar burdens, thereby eliminating the impact of commodity price changes, and is adjusted for the impact of acquisitions and/or divestitures during the year. - WI Cash Capital Costs (20% weighting) This KPM excludes non-cash expenses such as stockbased compensation as well as capitalized general and administrative (G&A) expenses, but does include cash capital expenditures on decommissioning activities, and is subject to adjustment during the year in the event the Board approving additional capital activity. - WI Cash Operating Costs and G&A Expenses (20% weighting) WI cash operating costs include lease operating expenses, expensed workovers and transportation expense.
-G&A expenses are measured on a gross basis, before overhead recoveries charged to operating expenses and capitalized G&A amounts. - Capital Investment Efficiency (20% weighting) The capital efficiency KPM is evaluated based on finding and development (F&D) costs (on a proved plus probable reserves basis), capital efficiency and recycle ratio for the year, with each such sub-measure having equal weighting.
+- Working Interest (WI) Production (20% weighting) The WI production KPM is not subject to royalty and similar burdens, thereby eliminating the impact of commodity price changes, and is adjusted for the impact of acquisitions and/or divestitures during the year. - WI Cash Capital Costs (20% weighting) This KPM excludes non-cash expenses such as stock-based compensation as well as capitalized general and administrative (G&A) expenses, but does include cash capital expenditures on decommissioning activities, and is subject to adjustment during the year in the event of additional Board-approved capital activity. - WI Cash Operating Costs and G&A Expenses (20% weighting) WI cash operating costs include lease operating expenses, expensed workovers and transportation expense.
+G&A expenses are measured on a gross basis, before capitalized G&A amounts and transaction, severance and transition costs relating to M&A activities. - Capital Investment Efficiency (20% weighting) The capital efficiency KPM is evaluated based on finding and development (F&D) costs on a proved developed producing (PDP) and proved plus probable (2P) reserves basis.

-In addition to quantitative KPMs, the 2017 AIP featured a discretionary qualitative component - also with a 20% weighting - enabling the Compensation Committee to adequately recognize accomplishments or events relevant to its compensation determinations but which may not be addressed elsewhere in the 2017 AIP.
-The 2017 AIP allows for a multiplier of between 0 and 2X to be applied to the 20% discretionary component of the target award.
-Goals pertaining to the chief executive officer in this regard related to development of a three-year strategic plan for the Company, environmental, heath and safety matters, staff development and investor relations initiatives.
+In addition to quantitative KPMs, the 2018 AIP featured a discretionary qualitative component - also with a 20% weighting - enabling the Compensation Committee to adequately recognize accomplishments or events relevant to its compensation determinations but which may not be addressed elsewhere in the 2018 AIP.
+The 2018 AIP allows for a multiplier of between 0 and 2X to be applied to the 20% discretionary component of the target award.
+Goals pertaining to the chief executive officer in this regard related to identification and evaluation value creation opportunities, environmental, health and safety matters, staff development and investor relations initiatives.